Wildlander-mod/Support/Docs/ModdingUltSky.md

 Install Instructions

-Right side
+On the RIGHT side:
-> - DCO above Requiem.
+DCO above Requiem.
-> - Load patch below Ultimate Skyrim, above Paper World Map.
+Load patch BELOW Ultimate Skyrim, ABOVE Automatic Variants (and paper world map if you have this in your load order).

+On the LEFT side:
+Doesn't matter unless you have a mod that overwrites scripts from DCO main file.

 #### Helgen Reborn https://www.nexusmods.com/skyrim/mods/35841